seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 Myself to beg, if I priz'd life so much
 As to deny my act, but that I would not,
 Should I try death by dozens.
 I am mop'd:
-Food took I none these two days--
+Food took I none these two days -
 Sipp'd some water.
 I have not clos'd mine eyes
 Save when my lids scour'd off their brine.
 Alas,
 Dissolve, my life, let not my sense unsettle